 Want to manage more clients in less time?
 With automated billing processes, you can focus on growing your business.

 You’ve hit the jackpot.
-You finally achieved a sizeable roster of clients for your small business.
-But with that success comes stress too.
-As your business grows, so does the burden of financial and administrative tasks.
-You have more client projects to track, more invoices and bills to take care of and less time to get it all done.
+You have a sizeable roster of clients for your small business.
+But as your business grows, so does the burden of financial and administrative tasks.
+You have more projects to track, and more invoices and bills to take care of.
+Maintaining the high standards of client service you pride yourself on is getting harder.

-Here are seven ways your billing software can simplify your billing processes, so you can get back to growing a successful business.
+Here are seven ways that the right billing software can simplify invoicing, so you can get back to growing a successful business and giving your clients the white-glove service they deserve.

 - No additional fees or per-client charges

-- No delays on sending out the extra invoices you have to send—stat
+- Fewer delays on sending out the extra invoices you have to send—stat

 - No time thinking about how many more invoices you can send before needing to pay more